Portalum/Portalum.Zvt/README.md

 - Encoding is fixed to `ISO-8859-1/ISO-8859-2/ISO-8859-15` instead of default character set `CP437`.
 There is no way to configure this
 - `Print Line` contains TLV data at the end of the package, after `TLV-activation`.
 According to official documentation, there should be no TLV data here
 - The maximum number of retries for asynchronous completion is 3 when no other value is transmitted.
 According to the ZVT it should be infinite.
+- Change Amount for asynchronous completion is not supported

 #### Hobex
 - No `Print Line` support